Query¶

 A Query is a question a caller asks of a Read Model.
 It declares the parameters the caller provides, the result the Read Model returns, and which Read Model serves it.

 A Query is purely a read operation.
 It does not change state, it does not produce Events, and it does not have side effects.
-Get the round in progress for player X. List the courses within 50 km of this location.
-Show the leaderboard for tournament Y.
+Get the open invoices for customer X. List the books available in branch B. Show the leaderboard for the current month.

 Why Queries Are Modeled¶

 You could argue that queries are an implementation detail – the Read Model is there, just read it.
-ESDM models queries explicitly because the shape of a Query is part of the contract between consumers and the Read Model.
+Queries are modeled explicitly because the shape of a Query is part of the contract between consumers and the Read Model.
 When a Query is written down, the Read Model knows what it has to support, and the caller knows what it can expect.

 In practice, this matters most when several callers consume the same Read Model.
 The Query is the public face; the projections are the implementation.
 The Read Model can change how it builds its data without changing the Queries, and the callers don't notice.